-Over 52 million Internet users above the age of 14 make European’s largest economy also the European leader in e-commerce with transactions of EUR 33 billion in 2012 (about 8 percent of all German retail revenue).
-Amazon.de alone accounted for more than 20 percent of this revenue in 2012.
-Mobile Internet access is being used by over 46 percent of Internet users.
-The most popular product categories are books, tickets, travel, clothing, music, film, furniture, toys and consumer electronics.
+Over 58 million Internet users above the age of 14 make European’s largest economy also the European leader in e-commerce with transactions of over EUR 33 billion in 2013 (about 14 percent of all German retail revenue).
+Amazon.de alone accounted for about 23 percent of this revenue in 2014.
+Mobile Internet access is being used by over 51 percent of Internet users.
+The most popular product categories are clothing/footwear, books, magazines, consumer electronics, films, cosmetics, groceries and toys.
 Price, trust and product diversity play a major role in determining where products are purchased.
-E-commerce revenues will continue to rise in 2013.
+E-commerce revenues will continue to rise in 2015.

 The Electronic Commerce Directive (2000/31/EC) mentioned in the direct marketing section above provides rules for online services in the EU.
 It requires providers to abide by rules in the country where they are established (country of origin).
 Online providers must respect consumer protection rules such as indicating contact details on their website, clearly identifying advertising and protecting against spam.
 The Directive also grants exemptions to liability for intermediaries that transmit illegal content by third parties and for unknowingly hosting content.
 The European Commission released a work plan in 2012 in order to facilitate cross-border online services and reduce barriers and released a report on implementation of the action plan in 2013.